 You can find out more about Scope’s online community and sign up here.
-As a former Scope employee who spent much of the working day on this very community I’m of course biased, but it really is a fab platform.
+As a former Scope employee who spent most of the working day on this very community, I’m of course biased, but it really is a fab platform.
 You genuinely get to know other members and form online friendships, as well as find out more about Scope’s wider work.
 And take it from me: providing information and support that makes a genuine and visible difference to people’s lives is unlike any other feeling in the world.

 ME Connect is the flagship telephone helpline of the ME Association, providing a listening ear to those affected by the condition.
 If you’re an empathetic person who enjoys communicating with others, the charity offers training and supervision that will enable you to engage with the role from home.
 Volunteers are asked to commit two to four hours a week, and there’s a particular demand for listeners who could provide support during evenings and weekends.

 You can find out more about ME Connect and express an interest in volunteering here.
-I know first-hand just how isolating living with ME/CFS can be even at the best of times, and services like these really can act as a lifeline for those who are struggling.
+I know first-hand just how isolating living with ME/CFS can be even at the best of times, and services like these really can be a lifeline for those who are struggling.
 I imagine the role can be emotionally demanding, however (again, having worked for the charity in the past) I know that Helpline Manager Hilary goes above and beyond to support the wellbeing of her team.

-If arts and crafts are more of your thing, Age UK’s partnership with innocent (the notoriously Twitter-savvy smoothie brand) needs your skills.
+If arts and crafts are more of your thing, Age UK’s partnership with innocent (the notoriously Twitter-savvy smoothie brand) could use your skills.
 Each year they run their Big Knit campaign, asking supporters to knit jazzy little hats to sit on the top of smoothie bottles.
 For every smoothie that’s sold with one of these hats on, innocent will donate 25p to Age UK’s work.

 A rather unique platform, 7 Cups Of Tea hosts ‘the world’s largest emotional support system’.
 As well as offering online therapy with licensed practitioners, the organisation also pairs ‘active listener’ volunteers with vulnerable people in need of support.
 Not to be confused with established therapy, volunteers are trained and coached by mentors to counsel others by being active listeners from home, via online chats.
 You can arrange your own sessions and timeslots based around your availability, and as you become advanced, also specify areas of experience.

 Finally, we must talk about the angel known as Jodi Ann Bickley.
-Jodi founded One Million Lovely Letters years ago, originally single-handedly handwriting letters of support and encouragement to those going through all manner of difficult times.
+Jodi founded One Million Lovely Letters years ago, originally single-handedly sending letters of support and encouragement to those going through all manner of difficult times.
 As the project has expanded and demand increased, the project now engages with various outreach activities such as exhibitions and workshops, but writing these lovely letters has remained at their core.
 Whilst the organisation isn’t recruiting for more official volunteers at this time, they’re always in need of writers who can produce lovely letters to send on to those living through difficult situations.

 You can find out more about the One Million Lovely Letters, including how to write your own lovely letter and where to send it, on this page.
 Stationery enthusiasts, this one is for you.
 I’ve written a fair few letters for the scheme over the years, and sitting down and expressing your love and well wishes to somebody who needs them more than anything really is something special.
 I’d also highly recommend Jodi Ann Bickley’s book [*affiliate link], of the same title!